View Featured Offers >>

 Answers

 CST thoroughly validates each antibody available in the SignalStar Multiplex IHC Panel Builder menu.
 Various combinations of antibodies are tested through titration and fluorophore pairing, and in both rounds of imaging.
 Testing is performed on a variety of tumors and tissue types.
 We also rigorously test the parent antibodies used in the traditional chromogenic assay, as they serve as the foundation of this fluorescent assay.
+We aren't able to test all multiplex configurations or tissues.
+Please visit the Technical Support page to find answers for any additional questions.

 Does this assay work on frozen tissue?

-Do you have anti-mouse antibodies available?
+Do you have human-reactive antibodies available?

 Can I combine antibodies used in this assay with direct conjugates?